bens6477/battleships/README.md

 ## Credits
 ### Content
-* Providing explicit width and height dimension to images - adapted from [web.dev](https://web.dev/optimize-cls/?utm_source=lighthouse&utm_medium=devtools#images-without-dimensions/)
-* Embedding selection buttons within the attack options in the image -  adapted from [Stack Overflow](https://stackoverflow.com/questions/24435397/).
+* Provding alternative colours for text in the terminal - [Stack Overflow](https://stackoverflow.com/questions/287871/how-to-print-colored-text-to-the-terminal)
-* Creating a countdown feature before revealing the result - adapted from [Carl Anderson](https://carlanderson.xyz/creating-timed-sequences-in-javascript-using-settimeout/).
-* Dynamically hiding elements from view during gameplay - adapted from [Career Karma](https://careerkarma.com/blog/css-hide-element/).
-* Functions running immediately when assigning event listeners - adapted from [Stack Overflow](https://stackoverflow.com/questions/16310423/addeventlistener-calls-the-function-without-me-even-asking-it-to).
-* Alerts disturbing the flow of events - adapted from [Sweet Alert](https://sweetalert2.github.io/).
+* Function to clear console - [DelftStack](https://www.delftstack.com/howto/python/python-clear-console/)

-* In-context code credits are provided in the [Bugs](#bugs) section.
+* In-context code credits are provided in the [Bugs](#bugs) section. **EDIT**
-* All fonts were imported from [Google Fonts](https://fonts.google.com/specimen/Russo+One/).
-* The icons in the footer and game area were taken from [Font Awesome](https://fontawesome.com/v5.15/icons/).

 ### Media
 * The main figure with attacks was taken from the images in this eBay [T-Shirt](https://www.ebay.co.uk/itm/273532646173).
 Each individual attack image was cropped from the parent image above.